McMahonLab/TaxAss/FreshTrain-files/README.md

 2. The FreshTrain `.fasta` file lists the nucleotide sequence for each sequence ID.
 3. The silva or greengenes `.taxonomy` file is formatted for taxass, for your convenience.
 4. The silva or greengenes `.fasta` file is formatted for taxass, for your convenience.
-5. The readme file lists the starting files, commands, and output for creating the version.
+5. The `README` file lists the starting files, commands, and output for creating the version.
 6. The `Compare_FreshTrain_and_General_Names.xlsx` is a reference of taxon name comparisons.

+There are an additional 3 files for Silva 138:

+7. The silva file `cyano_edits.taxonomy` can alternately be paired with the silva fasta file.
+8. The `README-cyano_edits` file details the edits to "clean up" but not "correct" silva's Cyanobacteria genus names.
+9. The `Compare_Edited_Cyano_and_Silva138_Names.xlsx` is a reference of _Cyanobacteria_ name comparisons.

 <br>